Mahersaber2024/Jade-Tunnel-tannel/README.md

-# Jade Tunnel
+# JadeTunnel

-Interactive management script for [Backhaul](https://github.com/Musixal/Backhaul) reverse tunnels — create, monitor, and manage TCP/TCPMUX/WSMUX/WSSMUX tunnels between an Iran server and a foreign (kharej) server, with systemd services, TLS certs, backups, and live logs, all from one menu.
+Interactive management script for [Backhaul](https://github.com/Musixal/Backhaul) reverse tunnels — create, monitor, and manage TCP/TCPMUX/WSMUX/WSSMUX tunnels between an Iran server and a foreign server, with systemd services, TLS certs, backups, and live logs, all from one menu.

 ## Install